-The Bloomberg Barclays U.S. Treasury Index measures U.S. dollar-denominated, fixed-rate, nominal debt issues by the U.S. Treasury.
+The Bloomberg U.S. Treasury Index measures U.S. dollar-denominated, fixed-rate, nominal debt issues by the U.S. Treasury.

-The Bloomberg Barclays US Treasury Inflation-Linked Bond Index (Series-L) measures the performance of the US Treasury Inflation Protected Securities (TIPS) market.
-Federal Reserve holdings of US TIPS are not index eligible and are excluded from the face amount outstanding of each bond in the index.
+The Bloomberg U.S. Treasury Inflation-Linked Bond Index (Series-L) measures the performance of the U.S. Treasury Inflation Protected Securities (TIPS) market.
+Federal Reserve holdings of U.S. TIPS are not index eligible and are excluded from the face amount outstanding of each bond in the index.

 Bloomberg Commodity Index (BCOM)

 The Bloomberg Commodity Index (BCOM) is a broadly diversified commodity price index that tracks prices of futures contracts on physical commodities in the commodity markets.

 State regulations designed to protect investors against securities fraud by requiring sellers of new issues to register their offerings and provide financial details.

 A type of IOU issued by corporations, governments, or government agencies.
 The issuer typically makes regular interest payments on the bond and promises to pay back, or redeem, the face value of the bond at a specified point in the future, called the maturity date.
 Bonds may be issued for terms of up to 30 years or more.

 A closed-end fund or open-end mutual fund that invests in bonds.
 Taxable bond funds typically invest in corporate bonds and/or U.S. government debt.
 Some focus on domestic bonds, others invest in international debt, including bonds from emerging markets.
 Other bond funds invest in municipal bonds; their interest is usually free from federal income tax and may be free from state and local taxes as well.